MicrosoftDocs/CommunityToolkit/docs/maui/views/popup-service.md

 ## Creating a Popup

 In order to use the `PopupService` to present or close a `Popup` the `Popup` must first be registered.
-Based on the steps in [Defining your popup](./Popup.md#defining-your-popup) the following can be created.
+Based on the steps in [Displaying a Popup](./Popup.md#displaying-a-popup) the following can be created.

 The XAML contents of the `Popup` can be defined as: